RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/management-monitoring-and-automation/mma-labs/mma-lab-1.md

      - Whenever CPUUtilization is...: Greater > threshold
      - than...
 Define the threshold value: 60
     - Next
-    - Configure actions as follows:
+    - Configured actions as follows:
       - Alarm state trigger: In alarm
       - Select an SNS topic: Select an existing SNS topic
       - Send a notification to...: MyCwAlarm
      - Next
-     - Configure the following:
+     - Configured the following:
        - Alarm name: LabCPUUtilizationAlarm
        - Alarm description: CloudWatch alarm for Stress Test EC2 instance CPUUtilization
      - Next
      - Create Alarm
-4. Create a CloudWatch dashboard
+4. Created a CloudWatch dashboard
    - CloudWatch > Dashboards > Create dashboard.
-   - For Dashboard name, enter LabEC2Dashboard > Create dashboard > Line > Metrics > EC2 > Per-Instance Metrics > Select the check box with Stress Test for the Instance name and CPUUtilization for the Metric name > Create widget > Save dashboard.
+   - For Dashboard name, entered LabEC2Dashboard > Create dashboard > Line > Metrics > EC2 > Per-Instance Metrics > Select the check box with Stress Test for the Instance name and CPUUtilization for the Metric name > Create widget > Save dashboard.

 ## Challenges
 - ...